isc-projects/kea/doc/sphinx/arm/hooks-legal-log.rst

 the connection to the database backend is not restored according to the ``max-reconnect-tries`` and ``reconnect-wait-time`` parameters, but it continues serving clients while this mechanism is activated.

+During server startup, the inability to connect to any of the configured backends is considered fatal only if ``retry-on-startup`` is set to ``false``.
+A fatal error is logged and the server exits, based on the idea that the configuration should be valid at startup.
+Exiting to the operating system allows nanny scripts to detect the problem.
+If ``retry-on-startup`` is set to ``true``, the server will start reconnection attempts even at server startup or on reconfigure events, and will honor the action specified in ``on-fail`` parameter.